-James Dyde knows he’s a fat, bald, white, gringo.
+The writer of this article is a bald, white, gringo.
 He knows this because he gets called it all the time in Costa Rica.
 But should he be offended?
-Is “Gringo” offensive?
+Is gringo offensive?

 One of the curious little quirks of life in Central America are the nicknames.
 As a foreigner here, you will have one and it’s up to your general level of snow-flakiness on how offended you will be by yours.